This double CD contains the soundtracks of four of the early episodes of

 This double CD is well worth its high price.
 It's one of my favorite CDs and I've never regretted that I spent a lot of money for it.

-Compared to other soundtracks it is very short!
+Compared to other soundtracks it is a very short one!

 There are two bonus tracks performed by the Yellowjackets (perhaps you remember the jazz music when the Enterprise crew first walk through San Francisco and Kirk almost collided with a car), which are a highlight on the CD.